nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Location | A string.
 Quantity | An integer that must be at least 1 and cannot exceed 1,000,000.
 Expiry Date | A date in the format of YYYY-MM-DD.
 An item can either have 1 expiry date or no expiry date.
 Tag | An alphanumeric string that can only be one word long.
-An item can 0 or more tags.
+An item can have 0 or more tags.

 ### 2.4.
 Prefixes and Keywords